ratwolfzero/hopalong_python/README.md

 Certain parameter sets will not produce intricate patterns such as:

-- a = p , b = 0, c = 0 or
+  1) a = p , b = 0, c = 0 or

-- a = p, b = 0, c = p or
+  2) a = p, b = 0, c = p or

-- a = p, b = p, c = 0
+  3) a = p, b = p, c = 0

-Where p is a parameter.
+Where ( p ) is a constant parameter that remains the same within each of these sets.

 Instead, you may observe high-density cycles, characterized by a relatively small number of pixels being hit repeatedly.
 This suggests that in these cases, the system may settle into a periodic orbit, where the density of hits sums to the total number of iterations, assuming no outliers or other anomalies.
-It also seems that certain of these "high density cycle pixels" lie at the boundaries of the attractor extents.
+Additionally, it seems that certain of these "high-density cycle pixels" lie at the boundaries of the attractor extents.

-For example, with parametrs a = b = 5, c = 0 we get the 3-cycles: (0, 0), (0, 5), (5, 5).
-If iterated 90000 times, the pixel hit count is 30000 per pixel.
+For example, with parameter set (3), we observe the 3-cycles: ((0, 0)), ((0, p)), and ((p, p)).
+If iterated 90,000 times, the pixel hit count is 30,000 per pixel.

 So If you want to experiment with this, it is recommend that you reduce the total number of pixels by reducing the image resolution (e.g. 100x100) in order to achieve a better visual representation of the pixels bordering the minimum and maximum extents of the trajectory.